SafaElmali/deno-simple-rest-api-app/README.md

 </div>

+## How To Start ?

+Run the ```index.ts``` file using deno and start to send some requests using Postman or kind of platform!
+Hopefully it will work!

 ## Built with:

 - [Typescript](https://www.typescriptlang.org/)
 - [Deno 🦖](https://deno.land/)(A secure runtime for JavaScript and TypeScript)
 - [oak](https://github.com/oakserver/oak)(A middleware framework for Deno's net serve)